 Barbells and dumbbells are the two main types of free weights.
-Using this type of resistance does not restrict your range of motion the way a weight machine does.
-With free weights, your movements more closely resemble real-life movements.
-Although you can do the same exercises with both, dumbbells and barbells each have their own advantages and drawbacks.
+Using this type of resistance does not restrict your range of motion the way a weight machine does, which means you'll recruit more muscles fibers to stabilize the weight as you lift it.

-- Adjustable dumbbells are short, straight bars with sleeves for weight plates.
-They are available with standard, 1-inch, or Olympic, 2-inch, sleeves.
-The length of the weight sleeves on an adjustable dumbbell limits how much weight you can load on the bar.
+- Adjustable dumbbells are short, straight bars with sleeves or collars for holding weight plates in place.
+They're available with standard (one-inch) or Olympic (2-inch) sleeves.
+The length of the sleeves on an adjustable dumbbell limits how much weight you can load on the bar.

 Advantages of Dumbbells

-Hex dumbbells are convenient if you change weight often since you don't have to slide weight plates on and off.
+Hex dumbbells are convenient if you change weight often, since you don't have to slide weight plates on and off.
 Dumbbells allow you to work your body unilaterally, one side at a time.
-If your left bicep is weaker than your right, you can focus on just the left side with dumbbells.
+If your left biceps is weaker than your right, you can focus on just the left side with dumbbells.

 Dumbbells vs. Barbells: Which Is Right for You?